mitre/multiscanner/docs/docker_standalone.md

 ```
 This will build the 3 necessary containers (one for the web application, one for the REST API, and one for the ElasticSearch backend).

-**_Note 1_: We are assuming that you are already running docker and have docker-compose installed on your machine.
+**_Note 1_: We are assuming that you are already running latest version of docker and have the latest version of docker-compose installed on your machine.
 Guides on how to do that are here: https://docs.docker.com/engine/installation/ and here: https://docs.docker.com/compose/install/**

 **_Note 2_: Since this docker container runs two web applications and an ElasticSearch node, there is a fairly high requirement for RAM / computing power.
 We'd recommend running this on a machine with at least 4GB of RAM.**